The PMP® Exam and PMBOK® Guide are Changing

-In addition to giving you all the dates of the PMBOK 6 release we will also give you our recommendation on which version you should use for your PMP exam prep studies.
+In addition to giving you all the dates of the PMBOK® Guide 6 release, we also discuss when and how The PMP Exam is changing, and we close by giving you our recommendation on which version you should use for your PMP exam prep studies.

-This article will be updated over time as PMI releases more specific release dates.
+This article will be updated over time as Project Management Institute (PMI)® releases more specific release dates.

 When will PMBOK® Guide Sixth Edition be released?

-The PMP Exam is largely based on the content found in the PMBOK® Guide.
-The exam changeover from version 5 to 6 is scheduled as follows:
+The PMP® Exam uses on the PMBOK® Guide as its primary reference.
+The exam changeover from Fifth to Sixth Edition is scheduled as follows:

 1) There will be 49 processes from 47.